kundan4U/Agrotech_India/README.md

 # Agrotech_India
-This is a Webite base project fo rINdian Former which is help to Agriculture Problems
+This is a Webite base project for INdian Former which is help to Agriculture Problems In this project we have rectified the problem of Agriculture Management